shivamrawat7712/shivamrawat7712/README.md

 - 🌱 I’m currently learning and working on making projects--> **`Artistic(Developer/Analyst/--)`**

-I'm a developer and an analyst who loves building my version of the digital world one step at a time.
-All coding/data projects are built from the ground up, from planning and designing all the way to solving real-life problems with code/tools.
-It's built from ideation and planning.
+I'm an individual who loves building my version of this digital world and connecting to people it's one step at a time, helping organizations to make the best out of it.

 ## 🛠 Skills: